it-dept-cis/RABET-V-Pilot/report/source/Main/Future_Recommendations.md

 ## Iterations

 The challenges of 2020 led to an abbreviated pilot in which we were unable to test re-verifications.
-While we have high confidence in the time and cost efficiencies of the developed methodologies, as this is a crucial aspect of the RABET-V value proposition, we recommend additional testing to ensure the re-verification process meets expectations for security.
+While we have high confidence in the time and cost efficiencies of the developed methodologies, as this is a crucial aspect of the RABET-V value proposition, we recommend additional testing of the RABET-V streamlining process to ensure the proposed approach to re-verification meets expectations for security outcomes.
 That is, a rigorous effort should be made to validate the assumption that testing can be streamlined for smaller changes.

 ## Process Steps